LycaniteGroup/pld-gen-tool/README.md

 Next you will be asked to select the sprint you want to convert to Markdown.
 Once done the conversion will begin.
 The converted version of the sprint can be found in folder `sprints/{{Sprint Name}}/index.md` and can be edited before converting it to PDF.
-You can also add a file named `sprints/{{Sprint Name}}/bilan.md`, this fill will be used to add a bilan for the sprint.
+You can also add a file named sprints/{{Sprint Name}}/bilan.md, this file will be used to add a summary of the sprint.

 ### Convert from Markdown to PDF